small attack on lwe

 circular mean

-Let’s demonstrate a small example.
-We choose the modulus to be with representatives in , , if
+Let’s illustrate the idea by a small example with an error of .
+We choose the modulus to be with representatives initially in , , the secret key

-Now imagine that we know the hamming weight, then we can search for a smaller distance to the mean because we can transform .
+Now if we are in a situation where we know the hamming weight of the secret key , then we can search for a smaller distance to the mean because we can transform .

 To do so, we search for other representatives, compute the mean in that representative system and see if the distance to the mean is smaller than the distance we started with, here 24.

-With respective means of , , , , and distances to the mean of
+With respective means in of , , , , and distances to the mean of

-The smallest distance to the mean is obtained by the third choice of representative.
+The smallest distance to the mean is obtained by the third choice of representative whose mean is .
 So let’s ignore the fact that the mean is not an integer, and let’s take 8 as a mean.
-We now remove to all the
+We now remove from all the of

 Its distance to 0 is .